manobendro/bitsflowbit-simulator/README.md

 GitHub integration will comment on PRs with deployment details.

 Branches in this repository are also deployed via CircleCI to https://review-python-simulator.usermbit.org/{branchName}/.
-This requires the user pushing code to have permissions for the relevant Micro:bit Educational Foundation infrastructure.
+This requires the user pushing code to have permissions for the relevant bitsflow:bit Educational Foundation infrastructure.

 Similarly, the main branch is deployed to https://python-simulator.usermbit.org/staging/.